erikvold/txprop21/README.md

 The information in the `nodes` field shows how fast the transaction is propagating across the network.
 In the example below, 50% of the nodes broadcasted the transaction within 902 milliseconds.

-You might need to replace the transaction hash with a newly generated transaction, e.g. transaction that you have just made.
-You can then use the information to, e.g. decide legitimacy of the new transaction by looking at how well the transaction is propagating across the Bitcoin network.
+You might want to replace the transaction hash with a newly generated transaction, such as transaction that you have just made.
+You can then use the information to decide legitimacy of the new transaction by looking at how well the transaction is propagating across the Bitcoin network.

 ```
 $ 21 buy http://10.244.227.106:8008/?tx=08dcc2